-Since 2016, I've built a thriving coaching and consulting business, collaborating with diverse individuals, senior leaders in large corporations such as Shell, Oxford University Press, and Ashai, and SMEs across more than 10 industries worldwide.
+Since 2016, I've built a thriving coaching and consulting business, working with diverse individuals, senior leaders in large corporations such as Shell, Oxford University Press, and Ashai, and SMEs across more than 10 industries worldwide.
 My clients include serial entrepreneurs, executives, senior leaders, wealth managers, and professionals.

 As one of the 2023 winners of the 'Leadership for a Fairer World' contest, I serve as an Ambassador for the Henley Centre for Leadership at Henley Business School.
-My perspectives have been featured in British national publications like The Guardian, Metro, and The I Paper, as well as Brainz Magazine, and The Sunday Post.
+My perspectives have been featured in British national publications, the likes of The Guardian, Metro, and The I Paper, as well as Brainz Magazine, and The Sunday Post.
 I author the newsletter 'One Step Forward' and have been a guest speaker for organizations including JCI London (Chamber of Commerce), UCL (Save The Children), the UA in UK Fashion and Beauty Community, and the Positive Nature Network.
 My talks have been described as "very insightful and even necessary during such challenging times."

 I was raised in a family of brick-and-mortar business owners in a small Southern Italian town.